MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 Common Azure services that integrate with Power BI include:

-- **Microsoft Entra ID:** Your [Power BI tenant](powerbi-implementation-planning-tenant-setup.md) relies on Microsoft Entra ID for identity and access management.
+- **Microsoft Entra ID**: Your [Power BI tenant](powerbi-implementation-planning-tenant-setup.md) relies on Microsoft Entra ID for identity and access management.
-- **Azure Power BI Embedded:** Azure Power BI Embedded supports programmatic [embedding](/power-bi/developer/embedded/embedded-analytics-power-bi) of Power BI content in apps for your customers.
-Power BI Embedded is also applicable for customers who have enabled [autoscale](/power-bi/enterprise/service-premium-auto-scale) for their Power BI Premium capacity.
+- **Azure Power BI Embedded**: Azure Power BI Embedded supports programmatic [embedding](../developer/embedded/embedded-analytics-power-bi.md) of Power BI content in apps for your customers.
+Power BI Embedded is also applicable for customers who have enabled [autoscale](../enterprise/service-premium-auto-scale.md) for their Power BI Premium capacity.
 For more information about when to use Power BI Embedded, see the [embed for your customers](powerbi-implementation-planning-usage-scenario-embed-for-your-customers.md) usage scenario.
-- **Azure storage accounts:** Azure Data Lake Storage Gen2 (ADLS Gen2) can be used for workspace-level [data storage](/power-bi/admin/service-admin-portal-azure-connections), including dataflows storage and semantic model backups.
+- **Azure storage accounts**: Azure Data Lake Storage Gen2 (ADLS Gen2) can be used for workspace-level [data storage](../admin/service-admin-portal-azure-connections.md), including dataflows storage and semantic model backups.
 For more information about dataflow storage, see the [self-service data preparation](powerbi-implementation-planning-usage-scenario-self-service-data-preparation.md) usage scenario.
-- **Azure Log Analytics:** You can enable [workspace auditing](/power-bi/transform-model/log-analytics/desktop-log-analytics-overview) to capture semantic model event logs.
+- **Azure Log Analytics**: You can enable [workspace auditing](../transform-model/log-analytics/desktop-log-analytics-overview.md) to capture semantic model event logs.
 For more information, see [Data-level auditing](powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md).
-- **Azure Files:** When the [large semantic model](/power-bi/enterprise/service-premium-large-models) format is enabled for a workspace, the data is stored in Azure Files.
+- **Azure Files**: When the [large semantic model](../enterprise/service-premium-large-models.md) format is enabled for a workspace, the data is stored in Azure Files.
-- **Data sources:** It's likely that you have many types of [data sources](/power-bi/connect-data/power-bi-data-sources) that Power BI connects to.
+- **Data sources**: It's likely that you have many types of [data sources](../connect-data/power-bi-data-sources.md) that Power BI connects to.
 Data sources could be Azure Analysis Services, Azure SQL Database, Azure Synapse Analytics, Azure storage, and others.
-- **Virtual machines:** A [data gateway](/power-bi/connect-data/service-gateway-onprem) for Power BI could run on a virtual machine (VM) in Azure.
+- **Virtual machines**: A [data gateway](../connect-data/service-gateway-onprem.md) for Power BI could run on a virtual machine (VM) in Azure.
 Or, a database containing data that's used as a data source for Power BI might run on a VM in Azure.
-- **Virtual network data gateway:** A [virtual network (VNet) data gateway](/data-integration/vnet/overview) could be implemented to securely access data sources in a private network.
+- **Virtual network data gateway**: A [virtual network (VNet) data gateway](/data-integration/vnet/overview) could be implemented to securely access data sources in a private network.
-- **Azure Key Vault:** One common way to use Azure Key Vault is for customer management of the encryption keys for data at-rest in the Power BI service.
-For more information, see [Bring your own encryption keys for Power BI](/power-bi/enterprise/service-encryption-byok).
+- **Azure Key Vault**: One common way to use Azure Key Vault is for customer management of the encryption keys for data at-rest in the Power BI service.
+For more information, see [Bring your own encryption keys for Power BI](../enterprise/service-encryption-byok.md).
-- **Microsoft Purview:** Used by [Microsoft Purview Information Protection](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md), or by Microsoft Purview Data Catalog to [scan your Power BI tenant](/azure/purview/register-scan-power-bi-tenant?tabs=Scenario1&preserve-view=true), to extract metadata.
+- **Microsoft Purview**: Used by [Microsoft Purview Information Protection](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md), or by Microsoft Purview Data Catalog to [scan your Power BI tenant](/azure/purview/register-scan-power-bi-tenant?tabs=Scenario1&preserve-view=true), to extract metadata.

 :::image type="icon" source="media/common/checklist.svg" border="false":::

 **Checklist** - When planning for tenant-level monitoring, key decisions and actions include:

 > [!div class="checklist"]
-> - **Educate administrators and key personnel:** Make sure that Power BI administrators and key personnel in the COE are aware of the resources available for monitoring service health, updates, and announcements.
+> - **Educate administrators and key personnel**: Make sure that Power BI administrators and key personnel in the COE are aware of the resources available for monitoring service health, updates, and announcements.
-> - **Create a monitoring plan:** Determine how, and who will monitor service health, updates, and announcements.
+> - **Create a monitoring plan**: Determine how, and who will monitor service health, updates, and announcements.
 Ensure that expectations are clear for how to gather, communicate, plan, and act on the information.
-> - **Create a user communication plan:** Clarify which situations warrant communicating to others in the organization.
+> - **Create a user communication plan**: Clarify which situations warrant communicating to others in the organization.
 Determine how, and who will be responsible for communicating to users in the organization, and in which circumstances.
-> - **Decide who should receive email notifications:** Determine who should receive email notifications from Microsoft when there's a Power BI issue.
+> - **Decide who should receive email notifications**: Determine who should receive email notifications from Microsoft when there's a Power BI issue.
 Update the _Receive email notifications for service outages or incidents_ tenant setting to align with your decision.
-> - **Review administrator roles:** Review roles and permissions necessary for viewing service health in the M365 admin center.
+> - **Review administrator roles**: Review roles and permissions necessary for viewing service health in the M365 admin center.
-> - **Investigate information protection and DLP requirements:** Explore requirements for using sensitivity labels in Microsoft Purview Information Protection to classify data (the first building block of information protection).
+> - **Investigate information protection and DLP requirements**: Explore requirements for using sensitivity labels in Microsoft Purview Information Protection to classify data (the first building block of information protection).
 Consider requirements for implementing DLP for Power BI, and the associated monitoring processes.
-> - **Investigate Defender for Cloud Apps capabilities:** Explore requirements for using Microsoft Defender for Cloud Apps to monitor user behavior and activities.
+> - **Investigate Defender for Cloud Apps capabilities**: Explore requirements for using Microsoft Defender for Cloud Apps to monitor user behavior and activities.

 ## Related content